 Angled braces: two 30″ long (long point to long point) 2×4’s, both ends cut 22 and 1/2 degrees of square bevel

-As I said above, I am big on outdoor stuff being very sturdy and weather resistant.
-No one wants their summer soirees dampened by mildewed linens or warped furniture and I am not up for the time commitment of transporting my outdoor materials inside overtime it rains.
+As I said above, we big on outdoor stuff being very sturdy and weather resistant.
+No one wants their summer soirees dampened by mildewed linens or warped furniture and we are not up for the time commitment of transporting outdoor materials inside everytime it rains.